ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 in expressions of the form *subject-predicate-object*, known as *triples*.
-The *subject* denotes the resource, the *predicate* denotes traits or aspects of the resource, and expresses a relationship between the *subject* and the *object*.[^2]
+The *subject* denotes the resource, the *predicate* denotes traits or aspects of the resource, and expresses a relationship between the *subject* and the *object*.[^2] RDF is a directed graph composed of triple statements.
+An RDF graph statement is represented by:
+(1) a node for the subject,
+(2) a directed edge from subject to object, representing a predicate, and (3) a node for the object.
+Each of these parts can be identified by a

-Below is an example of multiple RDF triples, which are seperated by a dot (.) and a newline.
+Below is an example of multiple RDF triples from [^1].
 ```ntriples
 <Bob> <is a> <person>.
 <Bob> <is a friend of> <Alice>.